isomerpages/singapore-customs-cms/_certificates-of-origin/Certificates of Origin/electronic-origin-data-exchange-system-eodes-with-china.md

 With effect from 1 May 2020, China has implemented full transmission of electronic PCO.
 This eliminates the need for hard copy PCO or CNM to be dispatched overseas.

-EODES shortens the transmission lead time and assues PCO authenticity, thus reducing the goods’ time-to-market through faster Customs clearance.
+EODES shortens the transmission lead time and assures PCO authenticity, thus reducing the goods’ time-to-market through faster Customs clearance.

 Exporters and their appointed declaring agents/freight forwarders should leverage on the e-service available on the Networked Trade Platform (NTP). ["Electronic Preferential Certificate of Origin transmitted to The People's Republic of China" > Government Services > e-service > outbound enquiry > Submit SG PCO ("ePCO")]